What is a Secure Hospital?July 7, 2022

 People cannot move freely in and out of secure hospitals.
 Patients must remain at the facility until they are cleared to leave and visitors must be strictly managed as well.
 This requires a comprehensive access control system that can manage access at all entries and exits as well as areas within the facility.

 All doors need to be secure.
 Access should only be granted to authorized personnel and all access to them needs to be monitored.
 Additionally, there are usually multiple stages of access, especially for exterior doors.
 Depending on the facility, there may be multiple doors and containment areas where someone would need to pass through two or more secure access points to enter an area.
+One of the important things to know about electronic access control is that it is built to scale, integrate, and apply to complex access management situations.

 2. Effective Wander Management